 The schedule for projects will be based on the availability of funding.
 The projects will be ongoing and will be completed as directed by the Agency.
-Annual expenditures for program administration are shown in Table 2.
+Anticipated annual expenditures for program administration are shown in Table 2.

-The Agency is anticipated to complete the projects and to terminate the Plan in FYE 2057, allowing up to two years for construction of the housing assisted by the Plan and 30 years of increment rebate and housing affordability, for a 32 year Plan duration.
+The Agency is anticipated to complete the projects and to terminate the Plan in FYE 2055, allowing two years for construction of the housing assisted by the Plan and 30 years of increment rebate and housing affordability, for a 30-year Plan duration.